Best Free CV Examples for Every Job in 2025

 STEP 2

-The builder will automatically guide you through creating your summary, work history, skills and education sections.
+Our CV builder will automatically guide you through creating your summary, work history, skills, and education sections.
+With it, you can:

 • Use our “add sections” button to create additional sections as needed, such as publications or certifications.

-• You can “preview” your CV at any time and edit or move sections around, as needed.
+• Preview your CV at any time and edit or move sections around as needed.

-• Adjust margins, font size, font style, colors and spacing with just a few clicks.
+• Adjust CV margins, font size, font style, colors, and spacing with just a few clicks.

 STEP 3

-Use our spell check tools to eliminate grammatical errors and typos.
-When ready, save your finished CV in MS Word, text or PDF formats.
+Use our integrated spell-check tools to eliminate grammatical errors and typos.
+When ready, save your finished CV in MS Word, TXT, or PDF formats.
 If you don’t want to download your CV just yet, you can always save your work and return to it later.

-The CV examples on this page are just a few of the many you’ll find on our site, covering every major job title.
-Use these CV samples to create the perfect CV for any job application.
+The CV examples on this page are among the best CV samples you can find online, covering every major job title.
+Use these expert-crafted CV examples to create the perfect CV for your job application.

-If you’re looking to improve your CVs “design,” check out our CV templates.
-These layouts will ensure a standout CV that gets you your dream job, even if you’re a recent graduate.
+If you’re looking to improve your application’s design, check out our CV templates.
+These layouts will ensure you’ll have a standout CV that gets you your dream job or scholarship, even if you have limited experience.

 Build my CV